azat-co/practicalnode/chapter2/chapter2.md

 ***Figure 2-5.** The result of using Express.js Generator*

 If you don&#39;t have computer in front of your right now, here&#39;s the full code of `express-styl/app.js` using Express.js Generator v4.15.0.
-The server file has routes from `routes` folder, stylus and a rudimentary error handler (the `;` and `var` style is preserved from the code generated by the tool)
+The server file has routes from `routes` folder, stylus and a rudimentary error handler.
+You know I don't like semicolons.
+The `;` and `var` style is preserved from the code generated by the tool.

 ```js